Pevznergo/aporto/upscale/VASTAI_API_GUIDE.md

-# Vast.ai API Guide for Video Upscaling Application
+# Consolidated

+See README.md in this folder for Vast.ai API usage.

 This guide explains how to use the Vast.ai API to deploy, manage, and control your video upscaling application.